jolod/flc/README.md

 The primary user-facing functions in *flc* are re-exported through `flc-x.simple` (*[flc-x/simple]*) which satisfies the needs for simple systems.
 The functions in *flc* make for a flexible core to build more advanced systems with, see *Extensions* below.

-See `docs/derivation.md` for a detailed background of the design of this library.
+See [doc/derivation.md] for a detailed background of the design of this library.

 ## Extensions

 *flc* holds the core functionality, and extra behavior is added ad hoc.

-The following extensions modify how programs work.
+The following (non-inclusive) list of extensions modify how programs work:

 * [flc-x/log]: Add generic logging to all components.
 * [flc-x/try]: One way of handling exceptions.